Duarte Nuno, Duke of Braganza: Succession as Constitutional claimant

 After the death of his uncle Afonso in 1920, ex-King Manuel II had no close relatives who could claim the throne according to the Constitutional Charter of 1826 (the constitution in force from 1842 until the overthrow of the monarchy in 1910).
 The conflict between the Miguelist line and the Braganza-Saxe-Coburg and Gotha's was not just about which person should be sovereign; it was also about how much power the sovereign should have.
 The Miguelists upheld Portugal's tradition of autocratic absolutism, while the Braganza-Saxe-Coburg and Gotha's adhered to constitutional monarchy.

-In 1912, Duarte Nuno's father, Miguel Januário, met with Manuel to try to come to some agreement so that there would not be two claimants to the Portuguese throne, both living in exile.
+In 1912, Duarte Nuno's father, Miguel Januário, met with Manuel II to try to come to some agreement so that there would not be two claimants to the Portuguese throne, both living in exile.
 Their representatives allegedly signed the Pact of Dover by which Miguel Januário recognised Manuel as king, while Manuel recognised the succession rights of Duarte Nuno should Manuel and his uncle Afonso die without children.
-The pact was unpopular with the supporters of both sides, some claiming that it was never actually signed.

 On 17 April 1922 a second agreement called the Pact of Paris was signed by the representatives of Duarte Nuno and Manuel in which Manuel agreed that the Cortes should select his heir if he died without descendants, while Duarte Nuno agreed to ask and recommend that his followers accept Manuel as king-in-exile.

 Strictly speaking the Pact of Dover and the Pact of Paris were private agreements, legally unenforceable.
 Nor did King Manuel agree to any provision in the latter pact which contravened Portugal's last monarchist constitution.
 But the agreements were important steps in reconciling the Miguelist and the Braganza-Saxe-Coburg branches of Portugal's royal family, and helped move the supporters of each toward a united monarchist movement.

 In 1927, Duarte Nuno's father died.
 On 2 July 1932 Manuel II died.
 Henceforth, the majority of monarchists, both Miguelist and constitutional, supported Duarte Nuno as claimant to the Portuguese throne.
 João António de Azevedo Coutinho, the head of Causa Monárquica and Manuel II's lieutenant while he was in exile, published a declaration in support of Duarte Nuno.
 Later Duarte Nuno was received in audience in Paris by Manuel's mother, Queen Amélia.